 The products is often sold with retrospective volume discounts based on aggregate sales over a 3 months period.
 Revenue from these sales is recognised based on the price specified in the contract, net of the estimated volume discounts.
 Accumulated experience is used to estimate and provide for the discounts, using the expected value method, and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 A contract liability is recognised for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.
 No element of financing is deemed present as the sales are made with a credit term of 60 days, which is consistent with market practice.
-A refund liability and a right to recover returned goods asset are recognized for Returned goods

 A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.